Why is it that dogs love terrible smells so much?

 And if the place where your dog spends much of his time has a doggie smell to it, then you can bet your dog smells too!

-So if you want your dog to smell fresh and clean, make sure the dog bedding is washed regularly — every other week or so.
+So if you want your dog to smell fresh and clean, make sure the dog bedding is washed regularly — every other week or so (at least once a month).
 The same is true for your dog’s toys, collars, leashes, etc.

 This will go a long way towards eliminating doggie smells on your dog and in your home!

 Here are some great tips for washing pet bedding, toys, dog clothes, and pet gear.

 The best way to eliminate your dog’s bad breath, is to brush your dog’s teeth regularly.
 (If there’s a lot of plaque build-up already, then take your dog in for a professional doggie dental at your vet’s office.)